 If you’re seeking a private adventure that’s tailored to exactly what you’d like to do, there’s a tremendous selection of boat charter companies in the Turks and Caicos, and a wide array of vessel types to choose from, including shared party cruises and private luxury yacht charters.

-Private charters allow you to spend the day how you’d like, and the captain can take you to a wide range of destinations, beaches, and snorkelling reefs.
+Private charters allow you to spend the day how you’d like, and the captain can take you to a wide range of destinations, beaches, and snorkeling reefs.

 For detailed information on charter business and vessel selection, explore our island-specific boat charter pages.
 Providenciales is the primary tourism island in the country, and consequently supports by far the greatest number of charters.
 Grand Turk and our less-populated islands have few businesses and vessel types to choose from.